carpentries-incubator/open-science-with-r/_episodes/09-collaborating.md

 Sync this RMarkdown back to GitHub so that your collaborator has access to all these notes.

 ### Partner 2 pull
-Now is the time to pull!
+Now is the time to pull.

 Partner 2 will continue with the following notes and instructions: